pyOpenSci/lessons/github-git/2-identify-issue.md

 Once you have submitted an issue and someone has responded positively, you can begin working on the changes in your fork.
 [You will learn how to fork a repo, next.](fork-repo)
 :::

 As you scan the issues, look for beginner-friendly labels.
 Beginner-friendly labels are a clear message that the project welcomes new contributors.
-Many projects label issues as **good first issue** or **beginner-friendly** to highlight approachable tasks that are approachable for new contributors.
+Many projects label issues as **good first issue** or **beginner-friendly** to highlight tasks that are approachable for new contributors.

 ## Open or comment on an issue